erin-sketches/app/readme.md

   import { DarkTheme } from './plotly-themes.js'
   ```
     * The former is trying to import a "default export" while the latter is trying to import a "named export".
 Not sure exactly what the distinction is
+* You can't use hooks in a class-based component :<